VCGI/documentation/parcelviewer4/User_Guide.md

 ![Parcel_Viewer_4x_Print](https://github.com/user-attachments/assets/0529571b-608f-4ec9-8c59-8e4906a2defd)

 ## Draw
 The Draw widget allows users to add shapes and markers to the Viewer.
 Items drawn in the Viewer cannot be saved and will disappear once the application is refreshed, but can be preserved for reference by printing the map to a .png file (see Print widget above).
-Simple text annotation re-added to the draw widget as of version 4.0.2.
+Simple text annotation has been re-added to the draw widget as of version 4.0.2.

 ## Measure
 The Measure widget allows one to draw and measure either lines or areas in different units.
 This tool is useful for *estimating* the area within a drawn polygon, for example.
 Once drawn on screen, a measurement can also be exported as a file via the [print function](#print).